Advancing Canada’s Competitive Innovation Nation Ranking

 - Developing through Mentorship the IT capability of women and encouraging women to join the technology market and enroll in technology-related STEM studies;

-- Creating best practices and exportable technologies for Public Safety and National Security with an eye to protecting privacy, including fostering the growth of the advanced security sector; and,
+- Creating best practices and exportable technologies for Public Safety, E-Crime and National Security with an eye to protecting privacy, including fostering the growth of the advanced security sector; and,

 - Advancing measures to speed ICT adoption by the public and private sectors, particularly for small to mid sized (SME) businesses.